Collection Development Policy

 This policy is a statement of the operating guidelines used by the Harford Community College Library in its acquisition and maintenance of materials.
-Rising costs, increase in publishing output, and relentlessly increasing demands for information resources necessitate careful materials selection, soundly based on an understanding of the immediate and future mission of the Library, the institution, and the students it serves.
 The following are general policies which guide the process of developing the HCC Library collection.
-In this statement, the word “materials” shall be used to encompass all classes of materials, including electronic resources, that the Library collects and makes available to its users.
+In this statement, the word “materials” shall be used to encompass all classes of materials, including electronic resources, which the Library collects and makes available to its users.

-Ultimate responsibility for the development and maintenance of the Library collection lies with the Library Director, who has delegated this responsibility to the reference department, under the leadership of the Assistant Director of the Library/Collection Development and Reference.
+Ultimate responsibility for the development and maintenance of the Library collection lies with the Dean of Teaching, Learning and Innovation, who has delegated this responsibility to the Assistant Director for the Library.
 It is the responsibility of the Assistant Director to assign selection responsibilities to reference staff and to solicit recommendations from faculty in their respective areas of expertise.
-Faculty have the responsibility to monitor their professional literature for appropriate library acquisitions, and to make the reference staff aware of library material most useful for course requirements and student research needs.
-Student and staff requests for acquisition of materials are also welcomed and encouraged, and are reviewed by the same standards as are requests from all other sources.
+Student and staff requests for acquisition of materials are encouraged and are reviewed by the same standards as are requests from all other sources.

 The library will select for purchase: